 Nature enthusiasts will find plenty to delight in at Fort Canning Park.
 After all, this green lung is filled with nine historical gardens.
 And since the entire hill has such deep history, NParks took a few cues from several historical texts to create the gardens and green spaces you can see today.
 Here’s what to expect from each of the nine gardens at Fort Canning Park:

-– Artisan’s Garden: Once a craftsmen’s workshop, the artisans here served the royal house and made jewellery and other fine goods for those who lived on Fort Canning Hill.
+Once a craftsmen’s workshop, the artisans here served the royal house and made jewellery and other fine goods for those who lived on Fort Canning Hill.
 Today, Artisan’s Garden at Fort Canning Park is one of Singapore’s last archaeological dig sites, and it has been refreshed as an exhibit and activity space where children and adults can participate in archaeology workshops.
-The garden is a popular picnic site because it’s shaded, and you’ll see displays explaining what the garden used to be like and some of the items that were discovered when the dig site was active decades ago.

-– Sang Nila Utama Garden: Named after the 13th century prince from Palembang who founded Singapore, this garden is inspired by the gardens in the palaces that once stood on Fort Canning Hill in the 14th century.
+Named after the 13th-century prince from Palembang who founded Singapore, this garden is inspired by the gardens in the palaces that once stood on Fort Canning Hill in the 14th century.
 Some traditional features incorporated into Sang Nila Utama Garden include symmetrical layouts, a series of Javanese gates that have become the star of more than one Instagram post (see below!).
-The gates serve as entrance ways into new areas or zones – and a reflective pool.
-Some of the flora you’ll find here (magnolias, ixoras, gardenias and more) are also significant in the ancient Javanese culture.
+The gates serve as entranceways into new areas or zones – and a reflective pool.

-– Raffles Garden: Named for Sir Stamford Raffles (who was also an enthusiastic naturalist who adored studying botany and wildlife), this 19th century garden includes the many flora and fauna that Sir Stamford Raffles studied, collected or planted.
+Named for Sir Stamford Raffles (who was also an enthusiastic naturalist who adored studying botany and wildlife), this 19th-century garden includes the many flora and fauna that Sir Stamford Raffles studied, collected or planted.

-– First Botanic Garden: First founded in 1822, this is Singapore’s very first botanical and experimental garden.
+First founded in 1822, this is Singapore’s very first botanical and experimental garden.
 At one point in time, more than 600 nutmeg trees and 300 clove plants were grown here.
 Now restored near its original location, the First Botanic Garden contains crops that were first introduced to the country during Singapore’s colonial era.
-There are five zones in the streetscapes here, which include latex and resin trees, timber, ornamental and fragrant trees, forest fruit trees and coastal riverine vegetation.

-3. Pretend You Are in Bali: IG-Worthy Shots at Fort Canning Park
+3. Pretend You’re in Bali: IG-Worthy Shots at Fort Canning Park

 What’s a trip to Fort Canning Park if you’re not going to get a stunning shot for your IG followers?
 Lush greenery aside, there are three striking spots to get that perfect snap.

-- Start at the Fort Canning Tree Tunnel, which is an underground crossing that hides a spiral staircase.
+Start at the Fort Canning Tree Tunnel, which is an underground crossing that hides what is fondly known as the Fort Canning spiral staircase.
 It sits closest to the Fort Canning Green entrance, and there’s often a queue on weekends to get an IG-worthy picture.
 We’d recommend getting there early (it was already crowded at 10am when we went) to get the right amount of sunlight filtering through the plants and greenery.

 Also known as the Underground Bunker, Battlebox Singapore is an authentic World War II secret Command Centre.
 Built in the late 1930s, the bunker sits nine metres underground and you can sign up for a 30-minute guided tour.
 The tour explores the tension and drama behind the decision to surrender to the invading Japanese army on 15 February 1942.
-Use your SingapoRediscovers vouchers for the tour, and explore the bunker yourself after the guided tour is over.
-The Battlebox is not suitable for children aged below 7.
+Battlebox Singapore is not suitable for children aged below 7.

-5. Take the kids to the playground within Fort Canning Park
+5. Take the kids to the Fort Canning Park playground

-6. Picnic or Exercise at Fort Canning Green
+6. Exercise or have a picnic at Fort Canning Green

 Toilets at Fort Canning Park